 My principal research interest lies in practices and processes that tend to shape innovation in organizations and markets.
 My perspective stands in the intersection point of the institutional and inter-organizational network theories.
-I am experienced in health care and retail markets.
+I have studied life science and retail markets.
 The aim of my research is to develop models and tools for scholars, industry practitioners and policy makers working in these fields.

 I defended my doctoral dissertation entitled "Entering a Global Play: Insights into Swedish Small Life Science Firms’ Legitimation in International Networks" in February 2016 at the Department of Marketing and Strategy, Stockholm School of Economics (SSE).